 The statistics are broken down geographically into on-campus, residential, non-campus and public property.

 This purchase includes only the latest fiscal year of the Federal Assistance Award Data System (2008).
 Fiscal years 1983-2007 can be found in our archives.
-Purchase a subscription to the FAADS data set to receive the complete 2008 fiscal year as well as the most recent quarter available for fiscal year 2009.

 The Federal Assistance Award Data System, or FAADS, is maintained by the U.S. Census Bureau.
 It contains records of federal assistance awarded to state and local governments as well as all major programs giving transfer payments to individuals, loans, or insurance.
 More than 1,000 federal assistance programs are covered under FAADS.
 The data is based upon the fiscal year calendar and collected quarterly by the Census Bureau under mandates of Title 31, Section 6102(a) of the United States Code.

 Each standard record is identified as being one of two possible types: county aggregate and action-by-action.
 Each action-by-action record contains such items as the name and location of the recipient (but not the address), the amount of the awarded or amended federal assistance (usually on the basis of the obligated amount), the program under which the award was made, and the project description.